Lawn Be Gone! Program

-The “Lawn Be Gone!” rebate program is now available for Burlingame residents.
+As of July 2022, the “Lawn Be Gone!” rebate program is now available for Burlingame residents.
 By transforming your water-intensive lawn into a water-efficient landscape, you can receive a rebate of $2 per square foot, up to $500 per household.
-Rebates are available on a first-come, first-serve basis, by submitting an application to Bay Area Water Supply and Conservation Agency (BAWSCA)'s website.
+Rebates are available on a first come, first served basis, by submitting an application to Bay Area Water Supply and Conservation Agency (BAWSCA)'s website.

 Join the trend to replace traditional lawns with a stylish landscape.
 Water-efficient landscaping conserves water, is easy to maintain, and provides long-term benefits to the environment.

 For tips and inspiration, check out the "Water Wise Gardening" program here.

 Eligibility and conditions apply.
 Artificial turf is not eligible for the “Lawn Be Gone!” program.

 - Design your lawn conversion plan with BAWSCA Approved Plant List (Resource: Landscape Classes)